Ways to Make Sleeping With Back Pain Easier

-When my pain flares up, I ask my husband to give me a light massage before bed, which definitely helps.
+When my pain flares up, I ask my husband to give me a light massage before bed, which helps.

 As anyone with chronic pain knows, having medication in our bag of tricks is essential.
 When the pain gets too severe, I do occasionally take medication to reduce the pain.